Ultra-Orthodox request gender-segregated university study

 Read More: http://www.al-monitor.com/pulse/originals/2014/04/ultra-orthodox-university-gender-separation-society.html

 Eetta Prince-Gibson is an award-winning, multi-genre journalist and lecturer on Israeli society and politics.
-She has been the editor-in-chief of The Jerusalem Report and special correspondent for The Washington Post bureau in Jerusalem.
+In January 2012, Eetta stepped down after more than five years as the editor-in-chief of The Jerusalem Report; prior to assuming her position at The Jerusalem Report, she served as a special correspondent for The Washington Post bureau in Jerusalem.
 Her writing and commentary have appeared in The Washington Post, the New York Times, Haaretz, Moment Magazine, Slate, Tablet and numerous other publications.